ruggeri/tech-notes/randos/physics/electrical-generation.md

 However, when people say "alternator" they normally mean that the magnetic field is provided by **field coils**, rather than a permanent magnet.
-Recall that a coil of wire, through which current is flowing, will produce a magnetic field.
+Recall that a coil of wire, through which current is flowing, will produce a magnetic field (Faraday's law of induction).
+This is of course just the other side of the idea that a rotating magnetic field will induce an alternating current.
 A coil used to produce a magnetic field is called a **field coil**.

 One advantage of the field coil is that you can vary the magnetic field (by varying the field current).
 This will result in different voltage